SichangHe/ETHLDR201/essay2/self_inquiry_essay2.md

 While the individual gain money from their work, their work usually help produce food or other materials for the whole society to survive.
-For example, farmers and factory workers directly goods that human consume;
+For example, farmers and factory workers directly produce goods that we consume;
 management personal help organize production to increase efficiency of others who produce goods directly.
 In this way, we can say that the meaning of work is to produce goods that